tsmanner/terrasa-private/KanchayOrder.md

 ### Oases

+There is a small semicircular building next to the pool in the center of the oasis, the flat wall spanning a small portion of it, the wall disappearing beneath the surface.
+A basin inside is filled with water drawn from the pool, which is still and glass-like.
+The reflection in the surface of it shows the same room, with some subtle differences, a decoration is oriented differently, or is a different shade.
+Perhaps most notably, your companions in the room aren't there, though you do catch some other people walking by.
+When you touch the surface, it feels cool, but when you remove your hand, it is dry.
+Submerging in the pool is disorienting, as gravity seems to reverse itself, and when you break the surface, you are in the reflected room.

 | Location  | Outlands<br/>Gate-Town |  | Outer Plane
 |-----------|------------------------|--|------------------
 | Monastery | Tradegate              |  | The Twin Paradises of Bytopia